I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwcreatetransaction.md

 <p>The routine might return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS values</a>.</p>

 ## -remarks
 <p>The caller can use the <i>Uow</i> parameter to specify a UOW identifier for the transaction object.
 If the caller does not specify a UOW identifier, KTM generates a GUID and assigns it to the transaction object.
-The caller can later obtain this GUID by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff567057">ZwQueryInformationTransaction</a>.</p>
+The caller can later obtain this GUID by calling <a href="..\wdm\nf-wdm-zwqueryinformationtransaction.md">ZwQueryInformationTransaction</a>.</p>

 <p>Typically, you should let KTM generate a GUID for the transaction object, unless your component communicates with another TPS component that has already generated a UOW identifier for the transaction.</p>

-<p>To close the transaction handle, the component that called <b>ZwCreateTransaction</b> must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff566417">ZwClose</a>.
-If the last transaction handle closes before any component calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff566420">ZwCommitTransaction</a> for the transaction, KTM rolls back the transaction.</p>

-<p>For more information about how transaction clients should use <b>ZwCreateTransaction</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542876">Creating a Transactional Client</a>.</p>

-<p>For calls from kernel-mode drivers, the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a Windows Native System Services routine can behave differently in the way that they handle and interpret input parameters.
-For more information about the relationship between the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565438">Using Nt and Zw Versions of the Native System Services Routines</a>.</p>

-<p>The caller can use the <i>Uow</i> parameter to specify a UOW identifier for the transaction object.
-If the caller does not specify a UOW identifier, KTM generates a GUID and assigns it to the transaction object.
-The caller can later obtain this GUID by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff567057">ZwQueryInformationTransaction</a>.</p>

-<p>Typically, you should let KTM generate a GUID for the transaction object, unless your component communicates with another TPS component that has already generated a UOW identifier for the transaction.</p>

-<p>To close the transaction handle, the component that called <b>ZwCreateTransaction</b> must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff566417">ZwClose</a>.
-If the last transaction handle closes before any component calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff566420">ZwCommitTransaction</a> for the transaction, KTM rolls back the transaction.</p>
+<p>To close the transaction handle, the component that called <b>ZwCreateTransaction</b> must call <a href="..\wdm\nf-wdm-zwclose.md">ZwClose</a>.
+If the last transaction handle closes before any component calls <a href="..\wdm\nf-wdm-zwcommittransaction.md">ZwCommitTransaction</a> for the transaction, KTM rolls back the transaction.</p>

 <p>For more information about how transaction clients should use <b>ZwCreateTransaction</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542876">Creating a Transactional Client</a>.</p>